cs573-21s/03-experiment/README.md

 Achievements
 ===
 ## Technical
 1.  **Protected Fields with Error Messages** - Upon submitting an answer, our system checks if the inputted values is valid.
 For example, when inputting a percentage guess, the system checks if the number is a decimal value.
 If it is, then the system generates the next screen.
-If not, then an alert is triggered which tells the user why their answer is invalid.
+If not, then an alert is triggered which tells the user that their answer is invalid.

     ![Error message](img/error-message.png)

 2. **Button Animation** - When hovering over the button, it changes to a darker color to indicate what the mouse is selecting.
-When clicked, the button slightly moves down, as if user was pushing the button.
+When clicked, the button slightly moves down, as if a user was pushing the button.

     ![Button Animation](img/buttonAnimation.gif)